merryt/tymerrycom/src/routes/work/genos.md

 ### Giving Context

-Your DNA consists of 3 billion base pairs which reside in 23 pairs of chromosomes, This is a lot of data to expose to a user at a single point in time.
+DNA consists of 3 billion base pairs which reside in 23 pairs of chromosomes.
+This is a lot of data to expose to a user at a single point in time.
 To help users understand how chromosomes, genes, and DNA all relate, the explorer uses HTML5 and CSS3 animation and transformation to walk a user through their genome and explain each step along the way from their full genome down to